encryptedtouhid/GitBroker/README.md

 # GitBroker
-A Data Broker Client for GitHub
+A Data Pulling Broker Client for GitHub